plumvillage/newsletter/src/2024/en/articles/sr-linh-di--land-of-the-ancient-olice-trees.md

 We were humbled by the depth of their suffering and strength to persevere.
 The people of this land are of the same elements as the thousand-year-old olive trees that stand stoic on parched hills and continue to bear fruit.

- - “How do we hold the sorrow in our hearts when it feels unbearable?”
+“How do we hold the sorrow in our hearts when it feels unbearable?”
- - “How do we express our pain without hurting the ones listening?”
+“How do we express our pain without hurting the ones listening?”
- - “How do I answer my child each night when she asks me if a peace treaty has been signed?”
+“How do I answer my child each night when she asks me if a peace treaty has been signed?”

 We didn’t have answers, but we listened with all our compassion and held the space for each person to speak their heart.
 We brought “tools” from our life in Plum Village to soothe those aching hearts.

 There was the day we went to the Dheisheh refugee camp and met a group of young Palestinian women living there.
 Most of them had between four to nine children and they were exhausted from taking care of their families.
 I spread out yoga mats and invited them to lie down for deep relaxation.
 They giggled and hesitated.
 Fortunately, we had foreseen this awkward moment and had asked the brothers to not come that day.
-Nonchalantly, I lied down first to “demonstrate”.
+Nonchalantly, I lied down first to “demonstrate.”
 They eagerly followed.
 With continuous guidance and songs, they managed to stay calm and relaxed for half an hour, then sat up with beaming smiles and many thumbs up.

 We met many people from all backgrounds who understandably did not feel safe.
 One small moment left a strong impression on me.
 We were in Bethlehem.
 It was lunchtime and the sisters looked to buy simple falafel schwarmas (sandwiches).
 Two local boys of around 12 years old were nearby, holding newly bought schwarmas.
 I pointed to one of their scharwmas, smiled and asked in a friendly voice: “Where is this from?”
 The boy immediately clutched the schwarma to his chest and quickly stood behind his friend, his eyes glaring with fear.